dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 The last graph (derived from [Google Trends](https://trends.google.com/trends/?geo=US)) illustrates the **search interest** rate with regard to the same three queries above.
 A value of 100 is the peak popularity for the term, a value of 50 means that the term is half as popular, and a score of 0 means that there was not enough data for this term.

+Lastly, the data describing the images can be integrated into [CSV files](https://github.com/dimi-fn/Various-Data-Science-Scripts/tree/main/SEO/csv) that are provided by both respective sources.

 ### Query: Data Science
 <p align="center">
   <img src="https://github.com/dimi-fn/Various-Data-Science-Scripts/blob/main/SEO/img/answerthepublic/Data_Science_Questions__answer_the_public.PNG" alt="How users ask about Data Science: questions"/>